 Employees working an 8 hour shift will be granted a minimum of a 30 minute unpaid lunch period.
-Employees who do not have a permanent work station may be granted a 20 minute paid lunch period in lieu of a 30 minute unpaid lunch period at management's discretion when it is of benefit to the City.
+Employees who do not have a permanent work station (ex: DPI employees in the field) may be granted a 20 minute paid lunch period in lieu of a 30 minute unpaid lunch period at management's discretion when it is of benefit to the City.